 About me

-I’m a Senior Statistician at the RAND Meselson Center working on biosecurity and emerging technology.
 I’m also the Senior Scientist at Whitespace, a geospatial intelligence company.

 My methodological/quantitative interests are broad.
 I’m interested in AI/ML, applied math, stochastic processes, modeling, causal inference, networks/graphs, computation, optimization, and algorithms.

-I’ve worked in a variety of applied fields, including public health, security, human rights, biomedical science, epidemiology, neuroscience, evolutionary biology, bioengineering, radiology, and sociology.
+I’ve worked in a variety of applied fields, including public health, security, intelligence, human rights, biomedical science, epidemiology, neuroscience, evolutionary biology, bioengineering, radiology, and sociology.